edlund/taddi/README.md

-# TADI - Type Annotation Dependency injection
+# TADDI - Type Annotation Driven Dependency injection

 How it works in a nutshell: An `Interface` (an abstract Python base class) is registered with its `Implementation` (a concrete